caporaso-lab/tax-credit/README.md

 A standardized and extensible evaluation framework for taxonomic classifiers
 ============================================================================

-To view static versions of the reports presented in (Bokulich, Rideout, et al., (In preparation)), [start here](http://nbviewer.ipython.org/github/gregcaporaso/short-read-tax-assignment/blob/master/ipynb/Index.ipynb).
+To view static versions of the reports presented in (Bokulich, et al., (In preparation)), [start here](http://nbviewer.ipython.org/github/gregcaporaso/short-read-tax-assignment/blob/master/ipynb/Index.ipynb).

 This repository contains python code and IPython Notebooks designed to run on the QIIME 1.9.0 AWS instance.
 You can find that AMI on the [QIIME resources page](http://qiime.org/home_static/dataFiles.html).